simeononsecurity/simeononsecurity.ch/content/writeups/hackthebox-sherlock-phantomring/index.en.md

 This lists every function name in the binary.
 Because it wasn't stripped, you get real names instead of `sub_401230`-style garbage.
 Scanning through, a few things stand out immediately:

-- A bunch of helper functions with names built around `io_uring` (`read_file_uring` and similar).
-That's your answer for how it's doing file I/O under the hood, and it's relevant later because `io_uring` is a known way malware avoids normal syscall-based EDR hooks, since a lot of monitoring tools still only watch the classic `read`/`write`/`open` syscalls.
+- A block of local helper symbols that all share one distinctive name prefix (things like `<prefix>_prep_read`, `<prefix>_wait_cqe`, `<prefix>_cq_advance`), plus a couple of higher-level wrapper functions (a file reader, `send_all`, `recv_all`) built on top of them.
+That shared prefix names a specific Linux async I/O kernel interface, and every one of the agent's own file and socket operations routes through it instead of libc's classic `read`/`write`/`connect`/`open` wrappers.
+That's the answer to "which kernel interface does it abuse for EDR evasion", you just need to recognize the prefix and know why malware likes hiding behind that particular interface.
-- A pile of `cmd_*` functions, plus `process_cmd` and `main`.
-That's the command handler layout right there, one function per capability (this is a good example of a case where you don't need to read a single line of disassembly to know the binary's basic shape).
+- A run of `cmd_*` functions (things like `cmd_get`, `cmd_recv`, `cmd_privesc`, `cmd_selfdestruct`, and several more in the same style), plus `process_cmd` and `main`.
+That's the command handler layout right there, one function per capability, and the exact count is worth writing down for later.

+Worth flagging early: the number of `cmd_*` handler symbols here is not automatically the same as the number of distinct commands the dispatcher exposes to a connected client.
+That distinction matters later.

 I used this list as a map for the rest of the analysis, jumping straight to whichever `cmd_*` function was relevant instead of reading the whole disassembly top to bottom.